Video Production Certificate Program

 Other topics covered are production workflow, the business side of video, shooting B-roll with the edit in mind, lighting and conducting great interviews plus how to do a site survey.
 And so much more!

-You are strongly encouraged to bring along your own video camera and tripod so you can get comfortable with your gear.
-The instructor will be using and demonstrating his own pro equipment and you'll get plenty of hands-on time using cameras, lighting and grip equipment, audio gear, as well as camera movement tools.
+Please bring along your own video camera and tripod if you have them so you can get really comfortable using your own gear.
+The instructor will be using and demonstrating on his professional equipment with which you'll get plenty of hands-on time, including using his camera, lighting and grip equipment, audio gear, as well as camera movement tools.
+However, since when the class ends you'll be using your own camera primarily, this will give you the opportunity to really get to know your camera throughout the week, as well as having the instructor be able to point specific things out on your own camera.

 After You Register